spankie/hugo-deploy-to-zeit/README.md

 This will:

 - Build the repository into the `public` folder.
-- Deploy the app to zeit using the now command
+- Deploy the app to vercel using the now command

 This action was inspired by [benmatselby's](https://github.com/benmatselby/hugo-deploy-gh-pages) action